Northern Pike — Research & Methodology (v3)

 Research-backed: within the observed range in Kuparinen (2010), higher wind speed is associated with increased catch rates.

-Calibrated: the exact mapping from mph → score adjustment (we use a simple monotonic boost capped at the observed range; no penalty without evidence).
+Calibrated: the exact mapping from mph to score adjustment.
+We use a simple positive boost capped at the observed range and do not apply penalties without evidence.

-Implementation: wind adjustment capped at the observed range from the study (exact mapping proprietary).
+Implementation: wind is the second Pike driver in v3 and is capped at the observed range from the study.

 Source (open access): Kuparinen et al. 2010 — Fisheries Research (PDF)